 There are more than 80 types of autoimmune disorders.
-Although they know with different names, the symptoms of the autoimmune disorder are almost similar.
+Although they are known with different names, the symptoms of the autoimmune disorder are almost similar.
 They include:

 Pain in the chest